Get

 Closure is an important part of the grieving process, and a necropsy can be one way to obtain it if your pet has died suddenly and unexpectedly.
 Learning about their cause of death may help you to process the loss, and the information obtained could also help other pets in the future.
 However, we need to understand that a post-mortem examination may not give us the answers we need, and the ones we get might not help us feel better.

 The decision to have a necropsy of your pet is a personal one, and it is important to understand that it needs to be made quickly, and it may not give you the closure you need.
-But if you need answers, do not hesitate to talk to your vet about your options.
+But if you need answers, do not hesitate to talk to a vet about your options.

 Featured Image Credit: Zontica, Shutterstock